 We love the way the Galaxy S9 captures the varied lighting under the cafe canopy, giving the shot a realistic edge, but its the P20 Pro that wins with some stunning detail.
 Just take a look at the texture on the road, and the brickwork under the pink lighting on the building, the yellow “Moving Pictures” sign, and then the cliff face itself.
 It’s very impressive.

 Winner: Huawei P20 Pro

 The ultimate test?
 Walking past a dark entrance to a house, recessed from the road enough that you could barely make out anything there with the naked eye.
 The Pixel 2’s picture is brighter than what we could really see, and representative of what we’d expect a smartphone to achieve given the conditions.
-The iPhone X takes a better picture, with more detail, better color balance, and a good glimpse of what was shrouded in darkness.
+The

 The Galaxy S9 Plus is leaps and bounds ahead, showing the building itself, making the white sign readable, and revealing there’s a car hidden on the left-hand side.
 The color is off and details are blurred, however, particularly the trees overhanging the car and the left of the picture.

 You may think we wheeled out a massive spotlight for the P20 Pro’s picture, or that a security light flicked on; but we assure you, it was taken under exactly the same conditions.
 You can see the gravel driveway, the wall on the right, and the shape and texture of the trees on the left, and you can even establish what brand of car is hiding.
 There are two trees in the center of the picture that are almost completely obscured in the other images, even the Galaxy S9 Plus’ photo.